BALF: Budgeted Activation-Aware Low-Rank Factorization for Fine-Tuning-Free Model Compression: Our Framework

-\paragraph{A Lagrangian relaxation.} We solve this limitation by using a Lagrangian relaxation of the problem, which is linear in time w.r.t. $\sum_l U_l$, with a constant multiplicative cost associated with a hyperparameter $I$ (which stands for ``number of iterations'').
-In practice, using 300 iterations yields excellent results while taking less than 0.2 seconds, even for the larger models we experimented with.
-We provide additional details in \Cref{subsec:lagrangian}.
+\paragraph{A Lagrangian relaxation.} We approach this limitation by using a Lagrangian relaxation of the problem to obtain approximate solutions.
+It has a time complexity of $O((I+ D + 1)\sum_l U_l)$, where $I$ stands for ``number of iterations'' and $D$ depends on the spectral properties of the network.
+In practice, using 300 iterations suffices while taking less than 0.2 seconds, even for the larger models with which we experimented.
+We provide additional details in \cref{subsec:lagrangian}.
+We note that, concurrent with the development of this work, \citet{ha2026afora} proposed a very similar idea.
+Although they discuss it in the context of ``water filling'', the resulting algorithm is very similar to ours.

-\paragraph{Advantages. }Our selection approach has several advantages: (1) it has virtually zero additional overhead and does not query the model, unlike brute-force search methods, which can take hours (e.g., \citet{yu2022svdnascouplinglowrankapproximation}), and (2) it provides explicit control over a complexity budget.
-This reduces the need for manual hyperparameter sweeps to achieve some compression target: a single run is enough.
+\paragraph{Advantages. }Our selection approach has several desirable properties: (1) it has virtually zero additional overhead and does not query the model, unlike brute-force search methods, which can take hours (e.g., \citet{yu2022svdnascouplinglowrankapproximation}), and (2) it provides explicit control over a complexity budget.
+This reduces the need for manual hyperparameter sweeps to achieve a compression target: a single run is enough.